ykl1993/cdn/intl.en-US/Product Introduction/What is Alibaba Cloud CDN?.md

     -   If the content has been cached at the Beijing node, CDN directly delivers them to the user.
     -   If the files are not in the cache of the Beijing node, the node requests the content from the origin site.
 When the content is received, the Beijing node forwards to the user, in the light of his customized caching policy.

-## Operations {#section_hb5_xrn_hfb .section}
+## Operations {#section_i4g_cnf_l2b .section}

+Before your Alibaba CDN trip, refer to [basic concepts](https://www.alibabacloud.com/help/doc-detail/27102.htm).
+It will help you understand CDN quickly.

+To get started with CDN, go to Quick Start.
+You can also follow the [CDN Learning Path](https://www.alibabacloud.com/getting-started/learningpath/cdn) to get a complete understanding of CDN.

-You can log on [CDN Console](https://partners-intl.console.aliyun.com/#/cdn) to enjoy all functions.
+You can log on [CDN Console](https://cdn.console.aliyun.com) to enjoy all functions.

 Moreover, you can check [API documentations](https://www.alibabacloud.com/help/doc-detail/27155.htm) to flexibly realize your business targets.

+## Price and billing {#section_cdg_yqb_n2b .section}

+See [Pricing overview](https://www.alibabacloud.com/help/doc-detail/73877.htm) to quickly know how Alibaba Cloud CDN charges.
+Basic services and value-added services are the main two parts.
+You can choose PayByTraffic or PayByBandwidth for basic services.

-## Related services {#section_ehy_4sn_hfb .section}
+## Related services {#section_lpx_g3f_l2b .section}

+[Dynamic Route for CDN](https://www.alibabacloud.com/help/product/64812.htm): Distinguishes dynamic and static resources and accelerates both separately.

-[Object Storage Service \(OSS\)](https://partners-intl.aliyun.com/help/product/31815.htm): Improves website access speed and reduces the data charges that may be incurred on the external network.
+[Object Storage Service \(OSS\)](https://www.alibabacloud.com/help/product/31815.htm): Improves website access speed and reduces the data charges that may be incurred on the external network.

-[ApsaraVideo Live service](https://partners-intl.aliyun.com/help/product/29949.htm): Delivers an integrated solution including media asset, slice transcoding, visiting authentication, and content delivery acceleration.
+[ApsaraVideo Live service](https://www.alibabacloud.com/help/product/29949.htm): Delivers an integrated solution including media asset, slice transcoding, visiting authentication, and content delivery acceleration.

-[Alibaba Cloud DNS](https://partners-intl.aliyun.com/help/product/34269.htm): Provides powerful but stable resolutions and dispatches services, ensuring a smooth experience for visiting users.
+[Alibaba Cloud DNS](https://www.alibabacloud.com/help/product/34269.htm): Provides powerful but stable resolutions and dispatches services, ensuring a smooth experience for visiting users.

-[Elastic Compute Service \(ECS\)](https://partners-intl.aliyun.com/help/product/25365.htm): Enhances website availability, protects the information on a server’s source station, and lowers the cost of bandwidth use.
+[Elastic Compute Service \(ECS\)](https://www.alibabacloud.com/help/product/25365.htm): Enhances website availability, protects the information on a server’s source station, and lowers the cost of bandwidth use.

-[Server Load Balancer](https://partners-intl.aliyun.com/help/product/27537.htm): Sets the server's IP address to the source site, which relieves the bandwidth pressure.
+[Server Load Balancer](ttps://www.alibabacloud.com/help/product/27537.htm): Sets the server's IP address to the source site, which relieves the bandwidth pressure.